-Matters considered:

-1. Student Placement Feedback:

-an update on the process for student placements, including a two-pronged approach with QR codes for feedback and monthly drop-in sessions was received.

-2. EDI Progress Report:

-- Significant progress in EDI objectives, with 170 ELG members completing their objectives. - Focus on increasing female representation, understanding neurodiversity, and promoting inclusive leadership.

-3. Sustaining Positive Recruitment Impact:

-- Discussion on the effectiveness of independent panel members (IPMs) and the stepping up support package. - Proposal for giving feedback to unsuccessful BME candidates in internal vacancies considered, with a tiered approach suggested for better accountability.

-4. Shadow Engagement Board Proposal:

-- o Introduction of a new shadow board to strengthen staff voice in leadership decisions. - Aimed to complement the existing Staff Council and focus on inclusion and leadership development.

-5. Health Inequalities:

-- Progress on sickle cell training and engagement with patient groups. - Maternal health engagement with two chosen organizations to gather patient feedback and improve care.
+Executive Director, Chair of

+Assurance

-Risks and Action:
+report:Equality, Diversity and

-Next Steps:

-- Review staff survey results in the next meeting to consider potential adjustments to the BAF risk score for EDI. - Continue monitoring the progress of EDI initiatives and health inequalities projects, with regular updates to the committee.
+Inclusion CommitteeDate:14/01/2025Summary

+report to:Trust BoardDate of

+meeting:20/02/2025Presented by:Anne Rainsberry, Non-ExecutivePreparedAnne Rainsberry, Non-

+by:

+Matters 1.
+Student Placement Feedback: considered: $\circ$ an update on the process for student placements, including a two-pronged approach with QR codes for feedback and monthly drop-in sessions was received.
+2. EDI Progress Report: Significant progress in EDI objectives, with 170 ELG members completing their objectives. • Focus on increasing female representation, understanding neurodiversity, and promoting inclusive leadership.
+3. Sustaining Positive Recruitment Impact: • Discussion on the effectiveness of independent panel members (IPMs) and the stepping up support package. • Proposal for giving feedback to unsuccessful BME candidates in internal vacancies considered, with a tiered approach suggested for better accountability.
+4. Shadow Engagement Board Proposal: • Introduction of a new shadow board to strengthen staff voice in leadership decisions. • Aimed to complement the existing Staff Council and focus or inclusion and leadership development.
+5. Health Inequalities: • Progress on sickle cell training and engagement with patient groups.
+Maternal health engagement with two chosen organizations to gather patient feedback and improve care. guillet putient recubick and improve cure.
+Next Steps: Risks and Action: • Review staff survey results in the next meeting to consider potential adjustments to the BAF risk score for EDI.
+Continue monitoring the progress of EDI initiatives and health inequalities projects, with regular updates to the committee. inequanties projects, with regular updates to the committee.